 Helping You Become a U.S. Citizen

-At the Law Offices of Sandra I. Murado, some of the most rewarding moments we experience are when our clients complete the final step of their immigration process: becoming a U.S. citizen; however, the journey toward this point can be arduous, often riddled with potential obstacles and delays.
+At the Law Office of Sandra I. Murado, some of the most rewarding moments we experience are when our clients complete the final step of their immigration process: becoming a U.S. citizen; however, the journey toward this point can be arduous, often riddled with potential obstacles and delays.
 It requires a highly knowledgeable attorney who can give you the full support you need in handling your individual case, as each application is unique and presents its own set of challenges.

 No matter how long the road is, Attorney Murado is ready to help you attain full access to the benefits of U.S. citizenship.
 With 25+ years of experience, she has what it takes to make this process as efficient as possible.

 To be a citizen of the United States, you must either have a birthright claim to citizenship or complete the naturalization process.

 The Immigration and Nationality Act allows a permanent resident to apply for naturalization (U.S. citizenship).

 If you wish to naturalize, you must have a green card, be 18 years or older, and demonstrate good moral character in the years leading up to your application.

 Additionally, you must have lived continuously in the U.S. for the last: